codevivi/balls-react-testas-6/README.md

+# JS tarpinio žinių patikrinimo testas #6

+Homework _2023-03-30_

+Simple react app to move balls from one side to another

+One button to reset stage and generate new random number of balls (5-15) on left side.

+Click on a ball moves it from one side to another.
+Balls must stay in order.

+**further default react readme:**

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).